cloudmesh-community/sp20-516-246/chapter/ai-services-overview.md

 barriers to AI adoption.
 More specifically, 40 percent didn't believe they had the right infrastructure to support AI [@sp20-516-246-AICloudBoost].

-Utilizing cloud AI services offers a number of benefits [@sp20-516-246-AICloudBoost]:
+According to Datamation, utilizing cloud AI services offers a number of benefits [@sp20-516-246-AICloudBoost]:
 1. **Access to Advanced Compute Infrastructure** — Machine learning and neural networks require massive amounts of parallel processing power.
 To meet that need, AI applications must run on systems with advanced graphic processing units (GPUs).
 However, those systems can be very expensive — making them somewhat impractical for pilot projects.
 Using a cloud service allows enterprises to get the compute resources they need for AI initiatives while paying only for what they use.
 And if a pilot project doesn't pan out, they can easily shut it down without being saddled with expensive hardware they no longer need.

 2. **Scalability** — When enterprises experience success with their initial AI efforts, they often want to expand those projects.
 The cloud makes it easy to scale those projects up or down as demand warrants.
 And the cloud model makes it easy for companies to broaden the use of the technology to additional departments and business units within the organization.